XanaduAI/thewalrus/docs/code.rst

 * The C library, ``libhaf.so`` for the hafnian and loop hafnian calculation of complex, real, and integer matrices.

 * The Fortran library, ``libperm.so`` for the permanent calculation of real and complex matrices.

+* The Fortran library, ``libtor.so`` for the permanent calculation of real and complex matrices.

 You can also use the C++ Hafnian library directly in your C++ projects - just ensure that the ``src`` folder is in your include path, and add